WAL-l/OpenEM/README.md

 ```bash
 python test.py
 ```
-Note that you should specify 'checkpoint' and 'noise_data' in the 'test'.
+Note that you should specify 'checkpoint' and 'model_data' in the 'test'.